 of plumbing outfits on our Ratings Tables will steer you to plumbers

 who do fantastic work but wont drain your wallet.

-If you need repairs, explain on the phone exactly whats wrong, and ask
+If you need repairs, explain over the phone exactly whats wrong and ask

-the company how it figures its charges.
+the company how it computes its charges.
 If possible, obtain a price quote

 over the phone.
 Confirm this information with the plumber upon arrival.

 For installation and remodeling jobs, be sure to get multiple bids.
 On

 jobs where your first quote is $5,000, you are likely to save at least